google/llvm-premerge-checks/docs/playbooks.md

 - `ph_no_filter_output` (if set to any value): do not filter output of `ninja all` and other commands from buildkite log.
 - `ph_linux_agents`, `ph_windows_agents`: custom JSON constraints on agents.
 For example you might put one machine to a custom queue if it's errornous and send jobs to it with `ph_windows_agents="{{\"queue\": \"custom\"}}"`.
 - `ph_skip_linux`, `ph_skip_windows` (if set to any value): skip build on this OS.

-## Testing changes before merging

-It's recommended to test even smallest changes before committing them to the `master` branch.

-1. Create a branch with your changes, e.g. "my-feature" and push it to origin.
-1. Manually create a buildkite build in the pipeline you are updating and specify environment variable `scripts_branch="my-feature"` (see also "Custom environment variables" for other options above).
-To test "premerge-tests" pipeline pick an existing build and copy parameters from it, omitting "ph_target_phid", namely: "ph_build_id", "ph_buildable_diff", "ph_buildable_revision", "ph_initiator_phid" and "scripts_branch" variables.
-1. Wait for build to complete and maybe attach a link to it to your PR.

 # Phabricator integration